iHad169/ManjaroBcacheInstallation/README.md

   └─bcache0               254:0    0   3.6T  0 disk
     └─VolumeGroup00-root  253:1    0   3.6T  0 lvm  /
 ```
+### Boot Manjaro Linux Live CD USB
+The `Manjaro Linux Live CD .iso` you can on [this download](https://manjaro.org/download/).
+After you burn the `.iso` to your USB device for boot to install Manjaro Linux.
 ### Install Bcache Tools
 First, connect to the Internet.
 Make sure the connection is working.
 We will install `bcache-tools` and create the `bcache` device.
 ```